scottgallant/test-jekyll/index.md

 ---
-date: 2017-07-21 23:09:17 +0000
+date: 2017-07-21 20:09:17 -0300
+title: Ipset lorum ipsef
+layout: default
 excerpt: Descrizione descr descr descr descr descr descr descr
+in_menu: ''
+summary: ''
 keywords: uno, due, tre
-layout: default
-title: Ipset lorum ipsef
 blahb_lah: ''
-in_menu: ''
-summary: ''
+categories: []
 ---
 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)